History of Korea: Goguryeo

 Goguryeo was a highly militaristic state; in addition to contesting for control of the Korean Peninsula, Goguryeo had many military conflicts with various Chinese dynasties, most notably the Goguryeo–Sui War, in which Goguryeo defeated a huge force traditionally said to number over a million men, and contributed to the Sui dynasty's fall.

-In 642, the powerful general Yeon Gaesomun led a coup and gained complete control over Goguryeo.
+In 642, the powerful general Yŏn Kaesomun led a coup and gained complete control over Goguryeo.
 In response, Emperor Taizong of Tang China led a campaign against Goguryeo, but was defeated and retreated.
 After the death of Taizong, his son Gaozong allied with the Korean kingdom of Silla and invaded Goguryeo again, but was unable to overcome Goguryeo's stalwart defenses and was defeated in 662.
-However, Yeon Gaesomun died of a natural cause in 666 and Goguryeo was thrown into chaos and weakened by a succession struggle among his sons and younger brother, with his eldest son defecting to Tang and his younger brother defecting to Silla.
+However, Yŏn Kaesomun died of natural causes in 666 and Goguryeo was thrown into chaos and weakened by a succession struggle among his sons and younger brother, with his eldest son defecting to Tang and his younger brother defecting to Silla.
 The Tang–Silla alliance mounted a fresh invasion in 667, aided by the defector Yeon Namsaeng, and was finally able to conquer Goguryeo in 668.

 After the collapse of Goguryeo, Tang and Silla ended their alliance and fought over control of the Korean Peninsula.
 Silla succeeded in gaining control over most of the Korean Peninsula, while Tang gained control over Goguryeo's northern territories.
 However, 30 years after the fall of Goguryeo, a Goguryeo general by the name of Dae Jo-yeong founded the Korean-Mohe state of Balhae and successfully expelled the Tang presence from much of the former Goguryeo territories.